M-26–Silver River Culvert

 The M-26–Silver River Culvert is a highway bridge located on M-26 over the Silver River in Eagle Harbor Township, Michigan.
 The Keweenaw County Road Commission built the bridge in 1930; they also built the US 41–Fanny Hooe Creek Bridge and the M-26–Cedar Creek Culvert around the same time.
 The M-26–Silver River Culvert was listed on the National Register of Historic Places in 1999.

+The Michigan Department of Transportation removed the structure in late April 2023 and replaced it with a modern concrete beam bridge in a $2.9 million project.
+The newly reconstructed was opened at the end of June 2023.